 How many people are in the Reserve Forces?

-At 1 April 2015, there were 31,260 personnel in the Reserve Forces across the three Services, including all those serving on the various commitment types outlined above.
-This represents an increase of around 2,400 from April 2014.
-Source: Gov.uk
+At 1 October 2019, there were 32,760 personnel in the Reserve Forces across the three Services, including all those serving on the various commitment types outlined above.
+Source: Gov.uk Defence in Numbers 2019

 Where are the Reserve Forces in East Anglia?

 There are 14 Army Reserve Centres in East Anglia, 1 Royal Naval Reserve unit and 1 Royal Marine Reserve unit, and a few RAF Reserve unit locations.
 There are 41 different groups (units, squadrons, troops, flights, detachments, companies, platoons) basd in East Anglia.